History of Jamaica: New unions and parties

 Bustamante had political ambitions of his own, however.
 In 1942, while still incarcerated, he founded a political party to rival the PNP, called the Jamaica Labour Party (JLP).
 The new party, whose leaders were of a lower class than those of the PNP, was supported by conservative businessmen and 60,000 dues-paying BITU members, who encompassed dock and sugar plantation workers and other unskilled urban laborers.
 On his release in 1943, Bustamante began building up the JLP.
 Meanwhile, several PNP leaders organized the leftist-oriented Trade Union Congress (TUC).
 Thus, from an early stage in modern Jamaica, unionized labor was an integral part of organized political life.

 For the next quarter-century, Bustamante and Manley competed for center stage in Jamaican political affairs, the former espousing the cause of the "barefoot man"; the latter, "democratic socialism," a loosely defined political and economic theory aimed at achieving a classless system of government.
 Jamaica's two founding fathers projected quite different popular images.
 Bustamante, lacking even a high school diploma, was an autocratic, charismatic, and highly adept politician; Manley was an athletic, Oxford-trained lawyer, Rhodes scholar, humanist, and liberal intellectual.
 Although considerably more reserved than Bustamante, Manley was well-liked and widely respected.
 He was also a visionary nationalist who became the driving force behind the crown colony's quest for independence.

 Following the 1938 disturbances in the West Indies, London sent the Moyne Commission to study conditions in the British Caribbean territories.
 Its findings led in the early 1940s to better wages and a new constitution.
 Issued on 20 November 1944, the Constitution modified the crown colony system and inaugurated limited self-government based on the Westminster model of government and universal adult suffrage.
 It also embodied the island's principles of ministerial responsibility and the rule of law.
-Thirty-one percent of the population participated in the 1944 elections.
+Thirty-one percent of the population participated in the 1944 elections, and the turnout was 58.7% of registered voters.
 The JLP – helped by its promises to create jobs, its practice of dispensing public funds in pro-JLP parishes, and the PNP's relatively radical platform – won an 18 percent majority of the votes over the PNP, as well as 22 seats in the 32-member House of Representatives, with 5 going to the PNP and 5 to other short-lived parties.
-In 1945 Bustamante took office as Jamaica's first premier (the pre-independence title for head of government).
+In 1945 Bustamante took office as Jamaica's first chief minister (the pre-independence title for head of government).

 Under the new charter, the British governor, assisted by the six-member Privy Council and 10-member Executive Council, remained responsible solely to the crown.
 The Jamaican Legislative Council became the upper house, or Senate, of the bicameral Parliament.
 House members were elected by adult suffrage from single-member electoral districts called constituencies.
 Despite these changes, ultimate power remained concentrated in the hands of the governor and other high officials.